 Bollywood is similar to Hollywood in regards to nepotism but can be very different when it comes to parasocial relationships.
 Shah Rukh Khan famously has at least 10,000 fans waiting outside his house every single day with a fervor that I have rarely seen people feel for their own Gods.

 I have never seen a post from a Bollywood star on social media and thought, “Wow, we are so alike!
 I bet we’d be best friends in real life,” the way I might react to Olivia Rodrigo’s latest photo dump.
-That’s because Bollywood actors are not at all regular people; they are godlike, larger than life, and they make you wonder, “What if we had worshiped the theater kids in high school?”
+That’s because Bollywood actors are not at all regular people; they are deified, larger than life, and they make you wonder, “What if we had worshiped the theater kids in high school?”

-Alia Bhatt dishes the details of assimilating into the Kapoor family–from the huge family parties and pujas to coming together and grieving at times of loss.
-She noted how when Rishi Kapoor was being treated for cancer in New York, he would facetime into pujas; when her and Ranbir got married, he paid attention to the pundit’s every word.
+Alia Bhatt dishes details of assimilating into the Kapoor family–from the huge family parties and pujas to coming together and grieving at times of loss.
+She noted how when Rishi Kapoor was being treated for cancer in New York, he would Facetime into pujas; when her and Ranbir got married, he paid attention to the pundit’s every word.
 Meanwhile, Ranveer sat on the other end of the couch visibly and genuinely reacting as a sakhi would, to every story she tells.

 Maybe marrying into the Kapoor family isn’t relatable but having an email address as embarrassing as punkbabe_21 is.
 Or maybe, like Alia, you’re obsessed with watching cooking reels on Instagram.
 Or for some of you, having multiple sex playlists for different occasions like Mr. Singh is something you can relate to.
 To each their own.